sawulohi/h7/report.md

 ### Putting it all together

-Now all there was left to do was make the top.sls that connected the two init.sls files.
+Now all there was left to do was to merge the two init.sls files (I also moved them under the same directory for simplicitys sake)

 ```
-$ micro ~/h7/salt/top.sls
+$ micro ~/h7/salt/firefox_darktheme/init.sls

-base:
-  '*':
+apps:
+      pkg.installed:
+        - pkgs:
+          - gimp
+          - git
+          - micro
-    - apps
+          - vlc

+/etc/firefox-esr/firefox-esr.js:
+  file.managed:
-    - firefox_darktheme
+    - source: salt://firefox_darktheme/firefox-esr.js
 ```

+Run with ie. `sudo salt-call --local state.apply firefox_darktheme`

+All done!